fictional-tribble-2/ABI/README.md

 **Parameters:**
  - `forecastingDurationInHours` - uint256 - duration of forecasting in hours (from 120 to 360 hours)

- - `ethRewardPart` - uint256 - reward percent of total collected Ether
+**Notes:**
- - `tokenRewardPart` - uint256 - reward percent of total sold tokens
+ - reward percent must be multiplied by 10000 (*Example: reward is 1.5% the argument must be passed as 15000*)

-*NOTE: reward percent must be multiplied by 10000.*
+ - reward part must be less then 1000000 (100% * 10000)

-*Example: reward is 1.5% the argument must be passed as 15000.*
+ - `tokenRewardPart` must be greater than zero

 ### 5. Start Forecasting